Liub0myr/Win-10-LTSC-21H2-Clip-and-Snip-fix/README.md

 # Clipboard history and Snipping tool hotkeys fix for Windows 10 LTSC 21H2

-Click on the green Code button, then Download ZIP.
+Click on the green Code button, then Download ZIP.<br>
 Unzip to a convenient folder for you and run setup.bat.
 Administrator privileges are <b>not</b> required.

-To open the Snipping tool, press Win + Shift + S
+To open the Snipping tool, press Win + Shift + S<br>
 To open the Clipboard history, press Win + V